ygrayson/rl-workgroup/README.md

 ## Authors

 * **Qianbo Yin (Grayson)**
 With the amazing admin board of MASIL 2020 [contributors](https://github.com/ygrayson/rl-workgroup/contributors) who participated in this project.
+University of Michigan, Ann Arbor